pascalandy/docker-stack-this/traefik-manager/README.md

 [Traefik](https://docs.traefik.io/configuration/backends/docker/) is a powerful layer 7 reverse-proxy.
 Once running, the proxy will give you access to 8 different webapps.
 I think this is a solid use-case to understand how to run this reverse-proxy.

 ## General consideration
 One of my goal here is to create the quickest demo available around the Docker ecosystem.

-To do this we will use the power of **play-with-docker** and **Docker Stacks** on top of nd **Docker Swarm Mode**.
+To accomplish this, we put together the power of:

+- **play-with-docker**
+- **Docker Stacks**
+- **Docker Swarm Mode**.

 I hope the community will use this repo as a base project to demo other stuff like CMS, Log, Monitoring, storage, benchmark and other cool applications we love to use in Docker.
+At the very moment, I’m trying to see if the [tink stack](https://github.com/influxdata/TICK-docker/issues/20) can work for my needs.

 ## See the demo